-1. The rights of owners and producers to raise their animals in accordance with commonly accepted animal husbandry practices; and

-2. The role of a licensed veterinarian in the care of animals and support current licensing standards for veterinarians.
+- 1. The rights of owners and producers to raise their animals in accordance with commonly accepted animal husbandry practices; - The role of a licensed veterinarian in the care of animals and support current licensing standards for veterinarians; and - 3.
+Research on new technologies as new diseases present threats to animal health and food security.

-- Any legislation, regulatory action or funding, whether private or public, that interferes with commonly accepted animal husbandry practices and livestock harvesting; Legislation that would give any non-regulatory - 2.
-Legislation that would give any non-regulatory organizations the right to establish standards for the raising, marketing, handling, feeding, housing or transportation of livestock and production animals and any legislation pertaining to livestock care that would pay bounties to complainants; - 3.
-Any livestock and production animal care legislation that would impose a stricter penalty than the 2016 law; - 4.
-The creation of an Idaho livestock care standards board; and - 5.
-Requiring a licensed veterinarian for docking, dehorning, castration, pregnancy checking, embryo transfer and any other routine livestock healthcare management practices.
+- 1. Any legislation, regulatory action, or funding, whether private or public, that interferes with commonly accepted animal husbandry practices and livestock harvesting: - 2.
+Legislation that would give any non-regulatory 6 organizations the right to establish standards for 7 the raising, marketing, handling, feeding, 8 9 housing, or transportation of livestock and production animals and any legislation pertaining 10 to livestock care that would pay bounties to 11 12 complainants; - 3.
+Any livestock and production animal care legislation that would impose a stricter penalty than the 2016 law: - 4.
+The creation of an Idaho livestock care standards board: - 5.
+Requiring a licensed veterinarian for docking, dehorning, castration, pregnancy checking, embryo transfer, and any other routine livestock healthcare management practices; and - 6.
+Legislation that would ban the use of federally approved MRNA vaccines in livestock.